AbstractVoid/data-indexing/README.md

 The design patterns chosen for this project were primarily driven by the need to handle concurrency and asynchronous operations.

 Promise Chaining: When multiple updates for the same account arrive in an asynchronous manner, Promise chaining ensures that they are processed in the order they arrive.
+Concurrent updates are handled carefully to prevent simultaneous modification of the `accountUpdates` variable, maintaining data integrity.

 Singleton Pattern for the Manager Class: The manager class is designed as a singleton to ensure a single source of truth for account updates.